Café Society (2016 film): Plot

 On an extended visit to New York, a happily married Phil and Vonnie stop at the nightclub and insist on seeing Bobby.
 Vonnie has become a pretentious name-dropper and Bobby is at first repulsed by her.
 However, he agrees to show her around New York—as she had once done for him in Hollywood.
 They spend an evening without Phil, visiting Bobby's favorite haunts and, as dawn breaks over Central Park, share a kiss; but it is clear that it can go no further.

 Bobby's sister Evelyn asks their brother, Ben, to "talk to" her disagreeable neighbor; Ben promptly kills him.
 He is arrested and convicted of murder and racketeering.
 Shortly before he goes to the electric chair, he converts to Christianity, mortifying his parents.
 His late brother's notoriety propels the nightclub to new heights, and Bobby travels to Los Angeles to contemplate opening a Hollywood version.
 He ultimately decides against it, but before he leaves, he and Vonnie have lunch together, where she mentions that she and Phil will be returning to New York for a short visit.
 However, they both agree to avoid seeing each other.

 Months later, on New Year's Eve, a pregnant Veronica asks Bobby if he has ever cheated on her, saying she had a dream in which he slept with Vonnie while he was in Hollywood, but he denies it.
 Bobby is in New York City hosting festivities in his nightclub, while Vonnie is with Phil at a Hollywood house party.
 As the new year is rung in, they both seem distant to their spouses, and both have a faraway look in their eyes.

 Production

 By March 9, 2015, Jesse Eisenberg, Bruce Willis and Kristen Stewart were added to the cast of the Woody Allen film, which was produced by Letty Aronson, Stephen Tenenbaum and Edward Walson.
 On May 6, 2015, Blake Lively was cast, followed by Parker Posey in mid-July.
 By August 4, 2015, more cast was added, including Jeannie Berlin, Corey Stoll and Ken Stott, along with Anna Camp, Stephen Kunken, Sari Lennick and Paul Schneider.
 In August, Tony Sirico was cast and Max Adler had also joined the cast.
 Vittorio Storaro is the cinematographer.

-On August 24, 2015, it was reported that Willis had exited the film due to his scheduling conflicts with the Broadway stage adaptation of the Stephen King novel Misery.
+On August 24, 2015, it was reported that Willis had exited the film due to his scheduling conflicts with Misery, the Broadway stage adaptation of the novel by Stephen King.
 On August 28, 2015, Steve Carell was cast to replace Willis.
 In March 2016, the title was confirmed as Café Society.